Wednesday, September 10, 2025

 “Thus says the Lord: take heed to yourselves, and bear no burden on the Sabbath day, nor bring it in by the gates of Jerusalem; nor carry a burden out of your houses on the Sabbath day, nor do any work, but hallow the Sabbath day, as I commanded your fathers.”
 Jeremiah 17:21-22

-The Babylonian exile lasted 70 years.
-“To fulfill the Word of the Lord by the mouth of Jeremiah, until the land had enjoyed her Sabbaths: for as long as she lay desolate, she kept Sabbath, to fulfill 70 years.”
-(2 Chronicles 36:21)
+According to 2 Chronicles 36:20-21, the exile in Babylon lasted 70 years “to fulfill the Word of the Lord by the mouth of Jeremiah, until the land had enjoyed her Sabbaths.
+For as long as she lay desolate, she kept Sabbath.”

 How many times did Jesus tell Peter that he should forgive a brother who sinned against him?
 In Matthew 18:22, Jesus said to Peter, “I do not say to you, up to seven times, but up to seventy times seven.’’
 That is 490 times which is the number of years that God forgave the Israelites for not keeping the Sabbath year rest.

-In Leviticus 25:1–7, God promised to provide for rest year.
-The Sabbath Day and the Sabbatical Year are reminders that one day this current cursed world will be no more, and we will return to paradise with God.
-In Revelation 14:13, a voice from heaven said to John, “Write: blessed are the dead who die in the Lord from now on.
-Yes, says the Spirit, that they may rest from their labors, and their works follow them.”
-Yes, in heaven, we will rest from our labors.
+The Sabbath is a reminder that one day this current cursed world will be no more, and we will return to paradise with God.
+Revelation 14:13 says that we will rest from our labors.

 “They did not obey nor incline their ear, but made their neck stiff, that they might not hear nor receive instruction.”
 Jeremiah 17:23

-“And it shall be, if you heed Me carefully, says the Lord, to bring no burden through the gates of this city on the Sabbath day, but hallow the Sabbath day, to do no work in it, then shall enter the gates of this city kings and princes sitting on the throne of David, riding in chariots and on horses, they and their princes, accompanied by the men of Judah and the inhabitants of Jerusalem; and this city shall remain forever.
-And they shall come from the cities of Judah and from the places around Jerusalem, from the land of Benjamin and from the lowland, from the mountains and from the South, bringing burnt offerings and sacrifices, grain offerings and incense, bringing sacrifices of praise to the house of the Lord.”
-Jeremiah 17:24-26
+“And it shall be, if you heed Me carefully, says the Lord, to bring no burden through the gates of this city on the Sabbath day, but hallow the Sabbath day, to do no work in it, then shall enter the gates of this city kings and princes sitting on the throne of David, riding in chariots and on horses, they and their princes, accompanied by the men of Judah and the inhabitants of Jerusalem; and this city shall remain forever.”
+Jeremiah 17:24-25

 God promised that they would enjoy international trade deals and royal visitations.
 Jerusalem would last forever.
 People from the countryside would enjoy abundant crops and bring their offerings and their praises to God into the city.
 The “carrying of no burdens” refers to not bringing merchandise into the city for selling on the Sabbath Day.